spaceship-prompt/spaceship-prompt/docs/contribute.zh.md

 ## Translating

 If you are fluent in any other language besides English, we greatly appreciate any help with translating our documentation in other languages.
-If you are fluent in any other language besides English, we greatly appreciate any help with translating our documentation in other languages.
 If you would like to help, join the team of translators on our Crowdin:

 [:material-translate: Help Translating](https://translate.spaceship-prompt.sh/ ""){.md-button}